 ATLANTA, Ga.
-(Atlanta News First) - The shooting of a Georgia State Patrol trooper Wednesday morning near the site of a future Atlanta police training facility has cast new light on the controversial development.
+(Atlanta News First) - Continuing violence at the site of a future Atlanta police training facility is continuing to cast a controversial light on the proposed Atlanta Public Safety Training Center.

 The 85-acre property is owned by the city of Atlanta but located in DeKalb County’s south river forest, once home to the old Atlanta prison farm.

 Here is a timeline of recent events near the property as well as a look at how we got here:

 2015: The Atlanta Police Foundation is tasked into looking into what a training center would look like and what it would cost.

 April 2021: Then-Atlanta mayor Keisha Lance Bottoms announced a plan to turn the forested land into a public safety training facility that would include a shooting range, a mock village and a burn center.
 Opposition arises from environmental groups, neighborhood associations and racial justice groups.

 September 2021: Despite public outcry, the Atlanta city council gave the $90-million project a green light in September 2021.